amiedes/amiedes.github.io/_posts/personal/2016-11-21-how-to-face-a-hackathon.md

 ---
 layout: post
-title: How to deal with a Hackathon
+title: How to face a Hackathon
 published: true
 tags: personal
 comments: true